nhsconnect/gpconnect-messaging/pages/senddocument/senddocument_fedcon_overview.md

 summary: "Overview of the use case to send a federated consultation report to the registered practice of a patient."
 ---

+## Introduction ##

+Federated working is where a group of GP practices work together to deliver common GP services to their patients.
+So, for example, where a patient cannot get a GP appointment with their registered GP practice, they are offered a GP appointment with another GP practice in the federation.

+When a patient is seen by another GP practice it is necessary for information on from that consultation to be sent back to the patient’s registered GP practice.
+This is so the information can be recorded in the patient’s clinical record and is available during future consultations.

 ## Supporting federated working patterns ##

 One of the main areas of focus for the [GP Connect product as a whole](index.html)  is to support GP practice federated work patterns.